tommyyama2020/Libra-Japan/Intellectual Property/README.md

-About intellectual property/Patent for the products to be delivered
+About intellectual property such as patent, trade mark for the products to be delivered

+For Japan

+For US